 HubSpot is a streamlined, all-in-one tool for inbound marketing, sales, and customer service.
-While the convenience of having everything you need in one software makes your workflow more efficient, knowing how to get started with HubSpot onboarding can feel like a daunting task.
+While the convenience of having everything you need in one software makes your marketing and sales workflows more efficient, learning how to get started with HubSpot onboarding can feel like a daunting task.

 Having a HubSpot onboarding checklist can help you make sure you don’t miss a single step.
 Set yourself up for success by following these action items when you’re setting up your HubSpot account.